 Relevant Person’s Representative

-What will a Paid Relevant Person's Representative do?
+What is a Relevant Person’s Representative (RPR)?